 The pulp contains nerves and blood vessels which are ultimately the reason why deep stages of tooth decay can lead to excruciating pain - once the pulp has been infected or damaged, there generally isn’t anything left to do but remove it.
 This is often considered a last resort before the tooth itself dies, and thanks to modern dentistry we are able to perform this procedure without causing the patient pain with the use of a local anesthetic.

 What Is It Like to Have a Root Canal?

-You might be surprised to find that a root canal procedure is quite similar to getting fillings from the patient’s point of view.
+You might be surprised to find that a root canal procedure is quite similar to getting dental fillings from the patient’s point of view.
 The area is numbed using local anesthesia and thus no pain is felt.
-And if you choose, we can provide additional sedative options to help you be at ease.
+And if you choose, we can provide additional sedation options to help you be at ease.
 Generally, a root canal procedure will take approximately an hour.

 Like with most surgical procedures, there will be a recovery period after a root canal.
 You may experience swelling and discomfort for the first 24 hours.
 We recommend applying ice as needed and taking pain medication as instructed to ease the discomfort.
 After the first few days, the pain should start to go away.

 Read more about post root canal care.

 For your diet, try to limit chewing for the first few days, especially before the numbness from the local anesthesia has worn off.
 General food recommendations are mashed potatoes, yogurt, pureed soups, and smoothies - these foods will provide you with adequate nutrition for the few days you are trying to limit applying pressure to the root canal site.
 It is important to get your recommended amount of calories during these days and in fact, it should be easier than you may initially think - it is recommended to take a few days off from work and limit exercise to allow a faster recovery.